Critical Race Theory ‘Ground Zero’: Republican Youngkin Rallies Loudoun Parents

 “On day one, I will sign an executive order returning Virginia’s schools to pre-McAuliffe standards.
 No longer will Virginia race to the bottom when it comes to expectations,” he vowed.

-Youngkin promised to preserve advanced math classes and advanced diplomas, which came under threat this year by the state Department of Education after it said it would review eliminating advanced math classes through tenth grade and ridding of advanced diplomas in the name of equity.
+Youngkin promised to preserve advanced math classes and advanced diplomas, which came under threat this year by the state Department of Education after it said it would review eliminating advanced math classes through tenth grade and ridding of advanced diplomas, both in the name of equity.

 The Virginia Republican also assured the crowd he would make new appointments to key positions within the Department of Education.
 “I hope the state superintendent is still there when I take office so that I can escort him to the door,” Youngkin quipped.

-His last component of phase one, which drew the loudest reaction from the rallygoers, was about CRT, a topic that has roiled public school systems nationwide, especially in Loudoun County where ongoing protests by parents against divisive race-based curricula have gained national attention.
+His last component of phase one, which drew the loudest reaction from the rallygoers, was about CRT, a topic that has roiled public school systems nationwide, especially in Loudoun County where ongoing protests by parents against divisive race-based curricula and transgender-related policies have gained national attention.

 Present at the event were members of Parents Against Critical Theory (PACT), a group that opposes the teaching of CRT, as well as lieutenant governor candidate Winsome Sears, Fight for Schools Executive Director Ian Prior, representatives urging to recall school board members, and more.

 One parent, Hunt McMahon, who told Breitbart News he has lived in Loudoun since the ’90s, donned a shirt to the event that said “teach free speech” on the front and “free Tanner” on the back.
-Tanner is a reference to gym teacher Byron “Tanner” Cross, who was suspended after he opposed a policy in May requiring teachers to honor children’s claims that they are transgender.
+Tanner is a reference to Loudoun County gym teacher Byron “Tanner” Cross, who was suspended after he opposed a policy in May requiring teachers to honor children’s claims that they are transgender.
 Cross was temporarily reinstated to his job through a court order in June.

-McMahon told Breitbart News, “We have to change the direction of Loudoun County Public Schools because they’re going down the toilet,” adding that “a lot of teachers are pushing agendas that are unrelated to what they’re supposed to be teaching.”
+McMahon told Breitbart News, “We have to change the direction of Loudoun County Public Schools because they’re going down the toilet.”
+He added that “a lot of teachers are pushing agendas that are unrelated to what they’re supposed to be teaching.”

 One reporter asked Youngkin after the event if he believed schools could teach CRT while also teaching about the criticisms of it.